 Players in Japan and South Korea will be awarded both Friday invitations and Day Two invitations as determined by each country's organized play system.

-Players with invitations from the 2017 World Championships will play on Friday unless they qualify for Day Two, based on Championship Points.
+Players who earned invitations from the 2018 World Championships will play on Friday unless they qualify for Day Two based on Championship Points.

-This competition will use the rules and format for the 2018 Championship Series season.
+This competition will use the rules and format for the 2019 Video Game Championships Ultra Series.
 Players must have the following things with them to participate in this tournament:

 Players are strongly encouraged to bring a charger for their systems, as tournament staff will not have chargers available for loan.